junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 Without written report.
 - 2019-12-17 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 Without written report.
 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 378.
+- 2020-07-01 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-239.
+- 2020-07-01 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-239.
+- 2020-09-16 — Amendment SA 2656 agreed to in Senate by Unanimous Consent.
+- 2020-09-16 — Amendment SA 2656 proposed by Senator Portman for Senator Barrasso. (consideration: CR S5676; text: CR S5656-5665) In the nature of a substitute.
+- 2020-09-16 — Measure laid before Senate by unanimous consent. (consideration: CR S5666-5676; text: CR S5666-5676)
+- 2020-09-16 — Passed Senate with an amendment by Voice Vote.
+- 2020-09-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2020-09-16 — Senate amendment agreed to: Amendment SA 2656 agreed to in Senate by Unanimous Consent.
+- 2020-09-16 — Senate amendment proposed (on the floor): Amendment SA 2656 proposed by Senator Portman for Senator Barrasso.
+- 2020-09-16 — Senate amendment submitted
+- 2020-09-16 — The committee substitute withdrawn by Unanimous Consent.
+(CR S5676)